 **GOT MORE IDEAS LEAVE THEM IN THE COMMENTS BELOW**

 FREE CAMPING SKI RESORTS

 The best time to camp at a ski resort is in the summer or fall months.
-The height of their operations are during winter, and only the big resorts have any summer operations.
+The height of their operations is during winter, and only the big resorts have any summer operations.
 During the fall months its what they call “shoulder season”~ September, October & first of November.
 Chairs don’t start spinning until Thanksgiving, and all the kids are back in school so family vacations are pretty much non-existent.
-The only people that will be there will be HR doing hiring & interviewing for the upcoming season, and department heads trying to guage staff & department needs for the upcoming season.
+The only people that will be there will be HR doing hiring & interviewing for the upcoming season, and department heads trying to gauge staff & department needs for the upcoming season.
 You will have the whole place to yourself.

 MISC FREE CAMPING

 Depending on your comfort level & length of stay free camping is relatively easy to find though.
 Free camping is a host of compromises versus fee camping is a host of amenities.
 If you can’t live without internet or cable TV…..well free camping isn’t for everyone.
 There are sites like www.freecampsites.net & www.campendium.com, but depending on the area they have outdated information or unappealing options.
 This is a travel series called Kombi Life that utilized Free Camping in 23 countries for 7 years and is one of my favorite travel documentaries, and you can support Ben by subscribing to his Patreon Page